 If you received a workers’ compensation death payment, you are likely unable to sue your loved one’s employer.
 However, in some cases, a third party might be liable for the fatal injuries your loved one suffered.
 Several different companies may be working together on an oil rig, which means that several parties could share liability for your loved one’s passing.
 You may be able to file a claim against one or more third parties.

-You Can Afford Legal Help
+You Can Afford Legal Help After an Oil Rig Accident

 You are likely facing countless unexpected expenses as a result of the loss of your loved one.
 Getting legal help does not need to be another expense.
 Personal injury lawyers handle cases on a contingency-fee-basis, which means that you owe nothing upfront.
 They advance the costs of your case and only recover attorney’s fees when you recover compensation.
 If your case is not successful, you do not pay the lawyers for their time.